 - N.C.
 73/Poplar Tent Church Road Small Area Plan (2012)

 Agency, Local Government and Stakeholder Coordination

-Additional stakeholder meetings were held with local planning staff from each of the municipalities in the corridor, the Water and Sewer Authority of Cabarrus County, the North Carolina Department of Environmental Quality – Division of Energy, Mines, and Land Resources, and the Mecklenburg Historic Landmarks Commission between 2017 and 2020.
+Stakeholder meetings were also held with local planning staff from each of the municipalities in the N.C.
+73 corridor, the Water and Sewer Authority of Cabarrus County, the N. C. Department of Environmental Quality – Division of Energy, Mines, and Land Resources, and the Mecklenburg Historic Landmarks Commission in 2017 and 2020.